Great Philippine eagle, monkey-eating eagle (Pithencophaga jefferyi)

 Areas of occurrence

-Philippine eagle is endemic to the Philippine forests, living on the Luzon and Mindanao islands, in Samar and Leyte provinces.
-The largest population lives on Mindanao – between 82 and 233 breeding pairs.
+The Philippine eagle is endemic to the forests of the Philippines, inhabiting the islands of Luzon and Mindanao, as well as the provinces of Samar and Leyte.
+The largest population resides on Mindanao, estimated to be between 82 and 233 breeding pairs.

-It lives in the mountains of Sierra Made on Luzon and in close proximity to the stratovolcano Apo and the dormant volcano Kitanglad on the Mindanao island.
+It inhabits the mountains of the Sierra Madre on Luzon and areas near the stratovolcano Mount Apo and the dormant volcano Mount Kitanglad on Mindanao island.

-It prefers the highland deciduous woods, especially on steep slopes.
-It can also be found in the lowlands and in mountain ranges up to 1,800 meters (5,900 ft) above sea level.
-About 9,220 km2 (3,560mi²) of the eagle’s habitat are old forest formations, while the total estimated area of the territory it appears in is about as large as 146,000 km2 (56,000 mi²).
+This magnificent bird prefers highland dipterocarp forests, especially on steep slopes.
+It can also be found in the lowlands and in mountainous regions up to 1,800 meters (5,900 ft) above sea level.
+Approximately 9,220 km² (3,560 sq mi) of the eagle’s habitat consist of old-growth forest formations, while the total estimated area where it occurs is about 146,000 km² (56,000 sq mi).

 Characteristics

-Philippine eagle is a bird with beautiful, long, brown feathers on its head, composing an impressive mane, resembling a lion’s mane.
-This specific plume reminds of a South American harpy eagle, though one must admit that the Philippine eagle is somewhat prettier 🙂 This dignified bird bears resemblance to a griffin for many bird-watchers.
+The Philippine eagle is a striking bird with beautiful, long, brown feathers on its head that form an impressive crest, resembling a lion’s mane.
+This distinctive plume is reminiscent of that of a South American harpy eagle (Harpia harpyja), although many would agree that the Philippine eagle is arguably more aesthetically pleasing.
+To many birdwatchers, this dignified bird bears a resemblance to a griffin.

-It has a dark face, cream-brown neck and mane, the dorsal area is covered with magnificent dark brown feathers, while the bottoms of the wings are white.
-Strong, thick legs appear yellow and powerful talons are dark and highly curved, beak and eyes are of a greyish-blue color.
-Adolescent eagles are not entirely different from adults, only their dorsal feathers have bright edges.
+It has a dark face, a cream-brown neck and crest, and its dorsal area is covered with magnificent dark brown feathers, while the undersides of its wings are white.
+Its strong, thick legs are yellow, and its powerful talons are dark and sharply curved; the beak and eyes are a greyish-blue color.
+Juvenile eagles are quite similar in appearance to adults, except that their dorsal feathers have pale edges.

 Size